What I Need to Know to Make Investor Referrals

 Ideally, you’ll also show the total addressable market size, and how it was determined (hint: it should be based in part on the information you’ve described in questions one to three).

-The last question, and it’s often a hard one to answer: Why now?
 Why could your product only exist now versus a year ago or 10 years ago?
 There are many intelligent and creative people in the world, and many are struggling to progress in different aspects of their lives.
 A compelling “why now” answer suggests you’re working on a problem that could only be solved recently.
 This increases the attractiveness of the idea significantly because it could be a genuine new-to-the-world innovation.

 It raises questions if your product could have existed anytime in recent history and hasn't or did but doesn’t now.